 (1) Whenever a party has the right or is required to do an act within a prescribed period after service of a notice or other paper and the notice or paper is served by mail or third-party commercial carrier under Rule 5, 3 days must be added to the prescribed period.

-(2) If the notice or paper is served by mail or third-party commercial carrier under Rule 4, the prescribed period begins running upon delivery of the notice or other paper.
+(2) If service is made by mail or third-party commercial carrier under Rule 4, the prescribed period begins running upon delivery.

 (3) Service by facsimile transmission is not service by mail or third-party commercial carrier for purposes of this rule.